ThatTilux/CCT-Harmonics-Optimizer/README.md

 Custom harmonics in the CCT model have a specific number of poles (X) and are associated primarily with the harmonic BX.
 When simulating the magnet and computing harmonics, we are interested in 2 properties for each harmonic component:

 - **Bn Curve**: The Bn curve represents the magnitude of the harmonic along the length of the magnet, measured in Tesla (T).
 - **bn Value**: The bn value is the integral of the Bn curve over the length of the magnet.
 It indicates the overall magnitude of the harmonic component.

-## Optimizers
+The largest bn value is 10,000 and all others are relative to that one.

 ## Usage

-**TODO**: only linear custom ccts allowed, otherwise change?
-Also: update naming convention of custom harmonics; Also: include second optimizer in this

-The optimizer requires a JSON file of a CCT magnet, created by the [RAT-GUI software](https://rat-gui.com/index.html).
+The optimizer requires a JSON file of a CCT magnet, created by the [RAT-GUI software](https://rat-gui.com/index.html) or [RAT Library](https://rat-gui.com/library.html).
 Ensure that the JSON file meets the following criteria:

 - The JSON file should contain a harmonics calculation in the calculation tree.
-The optimizer will use the first harmonics calculation in the tree.
+The optimizer will use the first harmonics calculation found in the tree.
+- The JSON file should contain a mesh calculation in the calculation tree.
+The optimizer will use the first mesh calculation found.

-- The JSON file should include at least one custom CCT harmonic in the model tree.
+- The JSON file should include custom CCT harmonics for all harmonics B1 to B10 (except for the main harmonic, e.g., B2 for a quadrupole) in the model tree.
 These harmonics will be optimized by the software.
-    - The harmonics should have names that start with 'B' (e.g., B1 for dipole harmonics, B10 for decapole harmonics).
-    - The main harmonic, which needs a bn value of 10,000, should be named differently to prevent optimization by the software.
+    - The custom harmonics should be named B1, B2, ...
+    - If there is a custom harmonic for the main harmonic, it cannot be named B1/B2/...
-    - Custom CCT harmonics must have an 'amplitude' of 'constant' or 'linear'.
-For 'constant', the 'constant' parameter will be optimized.
-For 'linear', the 'slope' parameter will be optimized.
+    - The custom harmonics must have an 'amplitude' of 'constant' or 'linear' (further restrictions to this apply depending on the optimizer used).
-    - All custom harmonics with the same number of poles should have the same name and scaling function parameters, ensuring they are optimized together.
+    - All custom harmonics with the same number of poles should have the same name and scaling function parameters, ensuring they are optimized together (e.g. when there are multiple magnets in the same file).

-Place the JSON file in the `data` directory.
-Run the program using the command specified above (`./bin/main`).
-You will be prompted to enter the maximum absolute bn value.
-For example, entering `0.1` will optimize the harmonics to achieve bn values within the range of -0.1 to 0.1.
-Caution is advised for values below 0.1 as runtime will explode.
+Place the JSON file of the magnet in the `data` directory.

-Detailed logs are saved in the `logs` directory.
+Detailed logs of every run of the software are saved in the `logs` directory.

+To run the software, use the command specified above ```./bin/main``` and select the desired optimizer.
+Further steps might be required depending on the optimizer chosen.

 ### Example